isc-projects/kea/doc/sphinx/arm/keactrl.rst

    # systemctl stop isc-kea-dhcp6-server
    # systemctl restart isc-kea-dhcp-ddns-server

-Note the service names may be slightly different between Linux distributions.
-ISC tried to follow whatever naming convention was available in third party packages.
+Note that the service names may be slightly different between Linux distributions; in general, we have followed the naming conventions in third-party packages.
 In particular, some systems may not have the `isc-` prefix.